Develop-X/AWS/AWS Certified Solutions Architect - Associate 19 - Notes.md

   * **Groups** - A collection of users.
 Each user in the group will inherit the group properties
   * **Policies** - Policies are made up of documents called policy documents.
 JSON format used to give permissions to users/ groups.
   * **Roles** - create roles and assign to groups.

+ ### IAM LAB

+ * Services -> Identity Access and Compliance -> IAM
+ * IAM users sign-in link: - https://accountname.signin.aws.amazon.com/console
+   * Can customize and choose a global name
+ * Root account / god mode - account that you first sign-in with
+ * Activate MFA
+   * Use google authenticator app and scan the QR code
+   * update the MFA code and assign MFA